microsoft/vscode-docs/blogs/2022/11/28/vscode-sandbox.md

 In this blog post, we will refer to Electron [process sandboxing](https://www.electronjs.org/docs/latest/tutorial/sandbox) simply as "sandbox".

-It’s important to understand the process model Chromium and thus Electron provides.
+It's important to understand the process model Chromium and thus Electron provides.
 In this blog post, we frequently refer to the following processes:

 * main process - The application main entry point.
 * renderer process - Windows that the user can interact with.

 While there is always just one main process, renderer processes are created per window that is opened.
-You can learn more about the process model in the Electron [Process Model](https://www.electronjs.org/docs/latest/tutorial/process-model) documentation and this [Chrome Developer blog post](https://developer.chrome.com/blog/inside-browser-part1).
+You can learn more about the process model in the Electron [Process Model](https://www.electronjs.org/docs/latest/tutorial/process-model) documentation and this [Chrome Developers blog post](https://developer.chrome.com/blog/inside-browser-part1).

 The "shared process" is not specific to Electron, but an implementation detail of VS Code.
 It is a hidden Electron window with Node.js enabled that all other windows can communicate with to perform complex tasks such as extension installation.

 The "extension host" is a process that runs all the installed extensions isolated from the renderer process.
 There is one extension host per opened window.

-The VS Code "workbench" window is the main window users interact with to edit files, search, or debug.
+The VS Code "workbench" window is the [main window](https://code.visualstudio.com/docs/getstarted/userinterface) users interact with to edit files, search, or debug.
 In this blog post. we refer to it simply as "workbench".
 The other windows are Process Explorer and Issue Reporter that can be accessed from the **Help** menu.

 We use the term "IPC" to refer to inter-process communication.
 IPC is a way for one process to communicate with another process.